Health, Safety and Security

 Parents should tell the school nurse of any regular or temporarily prescribed medication(s) their children may be taking.
 If students require medication during the school day, this should be supervised and dispensed by the school nurse only.
 Please send the medication(s) in their original packaging with written details of the administration requirements to the nurse.

-If your child requires emergency medication, such as an EpiPen, an extra set of the medication must be kept in the nurse’s office.
+If your child requires emergency medication, such as an EpiPen, a set of these must be kept in the nurse's office.
 We recommend that your child has a second set of emergency medications in their school bag.
 This is a requirement if they are to use the school bus service.
 All faculty and staff at ISZL are trained in First Aid and on how to use an EpiPen.

 Safety and security are the responsibilities of all.
 Staff and parents must be equally committed to the process to ensure success.
 Personal safety, school security and ultimately the safety of the wider community will only be attained when all parties join together in maintaining a safe campus environment.